sailoog/openplotter-documentation/en/documentation.md

 We have a Github repository[[1]](https://github.com/sailoog/openplotter-documentation) for OpenPlotter documentation.
 This repository is connected to a Gitbook book[[2]](https://www.gitbook.com/book/sailoog/openplotter-documentation/details) and we coordinate editors in a forum[[3]](http://forum.openmarine.net/forumdisplay.php?fid=16) on OpenMarine.

-if you want to help us to write, update, correct or translate...
+if you want to help us to write, update, correct or translate you have two options.

+You are familiar with Github and Gitbook repositories edition:

 * Create an account in **Github**[[4]](https://github.com/join)
-* Send your Github account user name to the forum[[3]](http://forum.openmarine.net/forumdisplay.php?fid=16) and wait for getting permissions to edit the repository.
+* Send your Github account user name to the forum[[3]](http://forum.openmarine.net/forumdisplay.php?fid=16) and wait for you to be granted permissions to edit the repository.
-* On the sticky post[[5]](http://forum.openmarine.net/showthread.php?tid=504) of the documentation forum, select a chapter marked either in blue for writing or green for translating and notify your intentions.
+* From the sticky threads in the forum[[3]](http://forum.openmarine.net/forumdisplay.php?fid=16), select a chapter marked in blue and notify your intentions in a new thread.
-* Once you have permissions, login to **Gitbook**[[6]](https://www.gitbook.com/login) with your Github account.
+* Once you have permissions, login to **Gitbook**[[5]](https://www.gitbook.com/login) with your Github account.
 * Go to the book[[2]](https://www.gitbook.com/book/sailoog/openplotter-documentation/details) and click on the _Edit_ button upper right.

+You are not familiar with Github and Gitbook repositories edition:

+* From the sticky threads in the forum[[3]](http://forum.openmarine.net/forumdisplay.php?fid=16), select a chapter marked in blue and notify your intentions in a new thread.
+* When you are done, publish text and images into a new thread in the forum[[3]](http://forum.openmarine.net/forumdisplay.php?fid=16) and someone will edit the book for you.

 ## Writing